elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

         Total Non-Empty Bytes: 4638900224
         Compressed Bytes: 6737035264
         Total Empty Bytes: 2098135040

 Notice the size has changed, but it didn't go as low as 4.3GiB (as shown by Total Non-Empty Bytes).
 The reason for this is because the sparse image is not defragmented.
-This is discussed in "<a href="http://www.eonlinegratis.com/2013/how-to-reclaim-allmost-free-space-from-a-sparsebundle-on-os-x/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.eonlinegratis.com/2013/how-to-reclaim-allmost-free-space-from-a-sparsebundle-on-os-x/']);">How To Reclaim All/most Free Space From A Sparsebundle On OS X</a>" and "<a href="http://newartisans.com/2008/03/defragmentation-and-disk-images/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://newartisans.com/2008/03/defragmentation-and-disk-images/']);">Defragmentation and disk images</a>".
+This is discussed in "[Defragmentation and disk images](http://www.eonlinegratis.com/2013/how-to-reclaim-allmost-free-space-from-a-sparsebundle-on-os-x/)".

 From here we have two options.
 If you have access to iDefrag then you can use that to defragment the Sparse Image to reclaim more space, or we can create a smaller Sparse Image and copy the contents manually.